 String of detentions, lawsuits

 The arrests of the two Reuters reporters are the latest in a string of detentions of and lawsuits against journalists in Myanmar since de facto leader Aung San Suu Kyi and her civilian-led National League for Democracy (NLD) party came to power in April 2016.

 In November, a Myanmar court sentenced two foreign journalists reporting for Turkish state media, along with their interpreter and their driver, to two months in prison for violating a law regulating the use of aircraft after they used a drone to film near parliament in the country’s capital Naypyidaw.

 All four were also charged under the Import-Export Act for importing a drone, an offense that carries a three-year prison sentence.

 The court in Naypyidaw’s Zabuthiri township also charged the two journalists under the country’s Immigration Act for allegedly conducting illegal activities inside Myanmar — an offense punishable by six months to five years in jail.

-The number of defamation suits filed under Article 66(d), a statute that prohibits the use of the telecom network to defame people and carries a jail sentence of up to three years and a fine, has soared under the current government.
+The number of defamation suits filed under Section 66(d), a statute that prohibits the use of the telecom network to defame people and carries a jail sentence of up to three years and a fine, has soared under the current government.

 Myanmar journalists and rights groups have called for the statute’s abolishment, arguing that government and military officials are increasingly using it to silence their critics, thereby threatening freedom of the press.